Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: A Counterfactual Analysis with Multiple Reduced Forms

 A standard approach to make inference based on this identified set faces multiple challenges in practice.
 The set of predictions can be of little practical use, when the estimated set is too large.
-Furthermore, the estimation of the identified set itself and statistical inference can be computationally intensive.
+Furthermore, estimation of the identified set itself and statistical inference can be computationally intensive.

-Due to this difficulty, it is not unusual that empirical researchers focus on a particular subset of $\mathcal{G}_P$ (such as focusing on a particular equilibrium) or consider a subset of $\mathcal{R}_P$ (such as by restricting the admissible values of parameters as in the case of calibration).
+Due to these difficulties, it is not unusual that empirical researchers focus on a particular subset of $\mathcal{G}$ (such as focusing on a particular equilibrium) or consider a subset of $\mathcal{R}$ (such as by restricting the admissible values of parameters as in the case of calibration).
 Such a subset selection approach, while inevitable in practice, is not easy to motivate.

-Our main message is that some countefactual predictions can exhibit more robustness than others even if they are empirically equivalent given the same data.
-In this paper, such predictions are those from maps $\rho$ in a subset of $\mathcal{R}_P$ such that the change of $C(\rho,\tilde F_P,G)$ is minimal when we perturb the reduced-form selection rule around $G$.
-Counterfactual predictions based on such $\rho$'s are most robust to the change of the reduced-form selection rule which researchers are rarely sure of.